descartes/lorawan-stack-docs/doc/content/getting-started/cli/installing-cli/_index.md

 $ . ./ttn-lw-cli-autocomplete
 ```

-Alternatively, put in a default directory so that it is loaded automatically (This directory depends on your Operating System and your shell).
+Alternatively, put in a default directory so that it is loaded automatically (this directory depends on your Operating System and your shell).

 For `bash`, this directory is typically `/etc/bash_completion.d/`: